sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Raise visibility on the topic/capability of code search as lightweight analysis.
 Inform relevant customer contacts about these capabilities.
 - **Work log:**
     - 2020-09-25: Want to get the multiline search query page onto Sourcegraph.com for the blog post, so I worked on that a bit.
 It doesn't have to be perfect, but it can't be a mess either, so I've been working on polishing up the [PR#14147](https://github.com/sourcegraph/sourcegraph/pull/14147).
 Debugged/fixed a major regression affecting repogroups, a setback for progress on this blog post.
 Also got sidetracked by an important customer issue about large files not being indexed, and debugged/reproduced the issue to help next steps.
 Will continue with this work item next week, should be ok to get things done in time.
+    - 2020-10-02: Finished the main blog post content.
+Got some valuable feedback and I'm going to do another pass to address that next week before publishing.
+The multiline editor page does need a bit more work (see [PR description](https://github.com/sourcegraph/about/pull/1618).

 ### Code Monitoring
 - **Owner(s):** Juliana